★ BEST INVESTING TOOLS COMPARISON ★

 What Robinhood does best

-- Trade U.S. listed and OTC securities, including ETFs and closed-end funds, with $0 self-directed commissions where regulatory and other pass-through fees may still apply.
+- Trading access for U.S. listed and OTC securities, including ETFs and closed-end funds, with $0 self-directed commissions where regulatory and other pass-through fees may still apply.

-- Trade listed options after approval, with index options contract fees discounted for Robinhood Gold users in the local profile.
+- Trading access for listed options after approval, with index options contract fees discounted for Robinhood Gold users.

-- Evaluate the brokerage High-Yield Cash Program, Gold Card access, and mortgage offers as Gold-linked perks that depend on eligibility and current terms.
+- Evaluation tools for the brokerage High-Yield Cash Program, Gold Card access, and mortgage offers as Gold-linked perks that depend on eligibility and current terms.

-- Trade crypto through Robinhood Crypto, with costs depending on routing model, Smart Exchange Routing fees, network fees, and staking commissions where applicable.
+- Trading access for crypto through Robinhood Crypto, with costs depending on routing model, Smart Exchange Routing fees, network fees, and staking commissions where applicable.

 |---|---|---|